 Most people think that they know what cosmetic dentistry is: making people’s smiles nicer.
 But do you really know what is involved in doing this?

 Cosmetic dentistry may seem simple to many people, but in fact, it is really a very detailed process from the first to the last appointment.
-I want to take the time to explain both the techniques available and the process required for the execution of these techniques.
+Below is an explanation of the techniques available and the process involved with these techniques.

-First, let’s list the different treatments that can help transform a smile:
+The following is a list of the different treatments that can help transform a smile:

 1. Tooth Whitening